ConsciousML/terragrunt-template-catalog-aws/units/README.md

 # Terragrunt Units Directory

-This directory contains reusable [Terragrunt units](https://terragrunt.gruntwork.io/docs/features/units/) for deploying Google Cloud Platform (GCP) infrastructure.
+This directory contains reusable [Terragrunt units](https://terragrunt.gruntwork.io/docs/features/units/) for deploying AWS infrastructure.

 Each unit represents a single piece of infrastructure that can be composed together to create complete stacks.